open-source-labs/Docketeer/README.md

 >
 >   ...

-4. In the `.env` file, configure the following environment variables for Twilio API & Postgres URI.
-Refer to **Twilio Setup** section below.
-Connect your cloud relational database (PostgreSQL) by copying and pasting the connection string to the variable `POSTGRES_URI`.
+4. In the .env file, configure the following environment variables for Twilio API.
+Refer to Twilio Setup section below.
-Note: no need to create any tables, upon start up Docketeer will create those tables in your DB instance automatically.

 ```
 // .env